mtrimpe/authzen/api/authorization-api-1_0.md

 - etc.

 ### Examples (non-normative) {#decision-examples}
 The following are all non-normative examples of possible and valid contexts, provided to illustrate possible usages.
-The actual semantics and format of the `context` object is an implementation concern and out-of-scope of this specification.
+The actual semantics and format of the `context` object is an implementation concern and outside the scope of this specification.

 #### Non-normative Example 1: conveying decision Reasons
 The PDP may provide reasons to explain a decision.
 In the non-normative example below implementers return an HTTP error code and convey different reasons to administrators and end-users: